-Carmem Saito is a transdisciplinary designer and researcher working across fashion and intraction design.
-As a Technē grantee by the UK Arts and Humanities Research Council (AHRC), Carmem is a doctoral researcher at the Institute for Design Innovation at Loughborough University London.
+Carmem Saito is a designer and researcher working across fashion and interaction design.
+As a Technē grantee by the UK Arts and Humanities Research Council (AHRC), Carmem is a doctoral researcher at the Institute for Creative Futures at Loughborough University London.
 Her research examines fashion consumption and tacit knowledge in digital contexts.

 Na Sala de Jantar